Oluccaro/tiktaktoe_python/README.md

 # tiktaktoe_python

-* This is a learning project to test my fundamentals skills with python
+* This is a learning project made with python
 * You can play tiktaktoe on command line just by running